 Your total revenue will always be displayed at the top of your home page and your analytics page.

-Your total revenue represents the amount earned by your bot across its lifetime and across Messenger and SMS features.
+Your total revenue represents the amount earned by your account across its lifetime and through all of its features.

-The total revenue number for your bot will always be accurate.
+The total revenue number for your account will always be accurate.

 I added the revenue from my individual features, and it doesn't match my total revenue.
 Is something wrong?